Magento Competitors: An eCommerce Overview

 One major drawback to Demandware is the cost of the platform.
 There is no free trial version and it is only available on an Enterprise level.
 The cost of Demandware is extremely high when compared to its competitors.
 If your business is a start-up or relatively small, Demandware might not be the right choice for you.

-The last eCommerce platform on our list is Volusion, a service focused on providing a full toolkit for clients who want hosted solutions.
+The last Magento competitor on our list is Volusion, a service focused on providing a full toolkit for clients who want hosted solutions.
 Volusion gives the user control with everything business wise such as sales, marketing and merchandise.

 Benefits of Volusion